 What is COPD?

-COPD, also known as chronic obstructive pulmonary disease, is a long-term lung problem that encompasses a variety of illnesses that impair breathing and impede airways.
+COPD, also known as chronic obstructive pulmonary disease, is a long-term lung problem.
+It encompasses a variety of illnesses that impair breathing and impede airways.
 The most common progressive lung conditions are emphysema and chronic bronchitis.

-Emphysema causes damage to the lungs’ air sacs, causing them to become less elastic and less effective at exchanging oxygen and carbon dioxide.
+Emphysema causes damage to the lungs’ air sacs, causing them to become less elastic.
+This damage results in the lungs being less effective at exchanging oxygen and carbon dioxide.

-In chronic bronchitis, the lining of the airways become inflamed, causing excessive mucus production.
+In chronic bronchitis, airway linings inflame.
+This causes too much mucus.
 Once bronchitis becomes persistent and unresponsive to treatment, it becomes chronic.

 How does COPD affect your lungs?